-The Museum Foundation of the Philippines, Inc. (MFPI) is a non-stock, not-for-profit membership and volunteer organization dedicated to preserve and promote the Philippines’ rich artistic and cultural heritage and to provide fund support for the special projects of the National Museum and other museums in the Philippines.
+The Museum Foundation of the Philippines, Inc. (MFPI) is a non-stock, not-for-profit membership and volunteer organization dedicated to preserve and promote the Philippines’ rich artistic and cultural heritage and to provide funding support for the special projects of the National Museum and other museums in the Philippines.
 To do this, MFPI conducts lectures and cultural study tours in the Philippines, docents guide, and organizes special fundraising events like the MaArte fairs, and form partnerships with other organizations and institutions.

-The initiative started in the early 1980s as an informal gathering of Friends of the National Museum Inc. When the EDSA People Power Revolution happened in 1986, it ushered in a period of unprecedented public participation in civic affairs and the Friends of the National Museum met again and was renamed as the Concerned Citizens of the National Museum.
+The initiative started in the early 1980s as an informal gathering of Friends of the National Museum Inc. When the EDSA People Power Revolution happened in 1986, it ushered in a period of unprecedented public participation in civic affairs and the Friends of the National Museum met again and was renamed as the Concerned Citizens for the National Museum.
 CCNM was organized under the leadership of Mrs. Purita Kalaw-Ledesma, Dr. Jaime Laya, Mr. Ramon Villegas and Mrs. Esperanza Gatbonton, among others.

 In 1995, CCNM’s name was changed to Museum Foundation of the Philippines, Inc. (MFPI) allowing it to assist private museums as well as to continue providing support of the National Museum.
 This paved the way to secure the charter under which the National Museum operates and successfully advocated for securing for the Museum’s use three landmark buildings that date back to the American colonial era.
 These efforts have transformed the area around Rizal Park (formerly Luneta) into a cultural hub promoting greater awareness, appreciation, and pride in the Philippines’ historical and cultural heritage.